fniessink/next-action/README.md

                         of at least one of the projects -@<context> ...       contexts the next action must not have -+<project> ...       projects the next action must not be part of

+Use -- to separate options with optional arguments from contexts and projects, in order to handle cases where a context or project is mistaken for an argument to an option.
 ```

 Assuming your todo.txt file is your home folder, running *Next-action* without arguments will show the next action you should do.
 Given this [todo.txt](https://raw.githubusercontent.com/fniessink/next-action/master/docs/todo.txt), calling mom would be the next action: